k82cn/volcano-v1/README.md

 # Volcano

-A Kubernetes-based Batch System for high performance workload.
+A Kubernetes-based system for high performance workload.